TUM-FAF/FAF-121-Barbaros-Nicolae/WP/lab#1/README.md

     LRESULT CALLBACK WindowProcedure (HWND, UINT, WPARAM, LPARAM);
 ```

-As you can see , my line of comment is written above the line of code , and between a line of code and a line of comment there is always a blank line left.
+As you can see , my line of comment is written above the line of code , and between a line of code and a line of comment there is always a blank line left.A comment must start with an upper case.

 **Case Blocks**